tanel/netblock/README.md

 netblock helps you turn off distracting websites, by redirecting them to localhost.

-Example: while doing something important, you suddenly feel an urge to shop on Amazon.
-Don't worry, because you have blocked amazon.com, you'll see an ugly error message in the browser instead.
+Example: while doing something important, you suddenly feel an urge to visit test.com - don't worry, because you have blocked test.com, you'll see an ugly error message in the browser instead.

 It blocks websites by listing the blocked domains in /etc/hosts file.